The narrative is so vividly descriptive – it is like being

 grandparents or yours – absolutely possible!
 It will take you maybe 10 minutes

-to read so please click the webpage address.
-Real interesting history: from the
+to read, so please click the webpage address.
+Real fascinating history: from the

 time the Spaniards built a settlement in Lanao and withdrew for safety reasons –